top of page

 Symposiums

-Symposiums are being held on Monday 20 and Wednesday 22 June.
-The workshop information will continue to update as information is confirmed.
+Symposiums are being held on Monday 15 and Tuesday 16 June.
+The information will continue to be updated as it is confirmed.

 Symposium #1 - Expanding Protection: Improving vaccine coverage in Australia and worldwide